richClubb/adventofcode/2023/day05/Languages.md

 I like C as a language, but OMG does it need some quality of life improvements.
 I tried to use just raw C with as few bells and whistles as possible but I didn't arbitrarily limit myself to just C99.
 If the C standards have been released then they are good enough for me.

+I used this as an excuse to heavily use memory management as it's not something I'm very comfortable using, and I made sure to use 'valgrind' heavily during unit tests and system testing to make sure I validated the different pieces of code cleaned up their memory correctly.

-### Toolchain
+### Toolchain frustrations

 I've had to learn more about CMake for my current job as most of the build systems are done with CMake.
-It's good enough but it is very frustrating.
+It's good enough but it is very frustrating and longwinded.

 ### Unit testing

-I used CUnit for the unit testing framwork.
-It's pretty pleasant and easy to use.
+I used CUnit for the unit testing framework.
+It's pretty pleasant and easy to use, but requires a lot of manual wrangling in comparison to more modern languages (like Rust).

 ## C++

-I'm having to do more C++ for my job at the moment, and I'm finding it pretty pleasant.
+I'm having to do more C++ for my job at the moment, and I'm finding it pretty pleasant as there are some quality of life improvements over C.

+After seeing the drastic difference in performance between C and C++ I had to use `gprof` to profile the code to see exactly what was taking the most time.
+I'm going to analyse this further in the [C++ Readme](./c++/README.md)

 ### GoogleTest

 I used googletest for the unit testing and I'm not sure which one I prefer.
-I think that googletest has better support for mocking than Cunit.
+I think that googletest has better support for mocking than Cunit, there is less boilerplate than in CUnit but I like the use of the different functions for assertions as it's a little clearer what is happening.

 ### HORRIFIC PERFORMANCE IMPLICATIONS